Either you’ve had the best intentions of getting your Drone Pilot License and you’ve been too busy. Or it wasn’t even on your radar until recently.

 Many drone service companies and tier 1 clients require an Advanced Certificate regardless of the Transport Canada regulations.
 So, check and see if requirements will exceed Transport Canada’s.

-The first includes all operations that exceed what can be done with an Advanced Operator Certificate and requires a Special Flight Operations Certificate (SFOC).
+There are operations that exceed what can be done with an Advanced Operator Certificate and requires a Special Flight Operations Certificate (SFOC).
 Remember those?
 A few examples are flying:

 - Beyond Visual Line of Sight (BVLOS)